ampproject/amphtml/extensions/amp-consent/amp-consent.md

 The `sharedData` is made available to other AMP extensions just like the consent state.
 It's up to the 3rd party vendor extensions and the `checkConsentHref` remote endpoint to agree on particular meaning of those key-value pairs.
-One example use case is for the remote endpoint to convey extra privacy info of the current user to the 3rd party vendor extensions.
+One example use case is for the remote endpoint to convey extra consent related info of the current user to the 3rd party vendor extensions.

 Unlike consent state, this `shareData` is not persisted in client side storage.